ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 ### Deployment

-The deployment process was filled with a lot of technical issues as were also mention in the

-When a new feature is merged into, main resulting in a new deployment, all users and cheeps not specified in the DbInitializer-file are lost.

 There were a lot of issues with getting Azure to run the deployed application, this was solved by adding a startup command on Azure.
 Without this the Web App did not run the program.